Invariants and equidecomposability in rings of polygons with sides of given directions: Description of the invariants of

 Now let $0,1\in S$.
 Let $U$ denote the set of unit vectors.
 As we saw before, $\nu _u$ is an invariant on the set $\pp$ of all polygons for every $u \in U$.
 Also, if $f\colon \rr \to \rr$ is additive, then $f\circ \nu _u $ is an invariant on $\pp$ as well.
 Let $f_u \colon \rr \to \rr$ be an additive function for every unit vector $u$, and put

 for every polygon $A$.
 The sum in the right hand makes sense, since all but a finite number of terms vanish.
 It is clear that $\nu$ is an invariant of $\pp$ for every choice of the additive functions $f_u$ $(u\in U)$.
-Note that the invariant $\nu$ defined in \eqref{e11} has the property that $\nu (n\cd A)=n\cd \nu (A)$ for every polygon $A$ and for every positive integer $n$.
-For this reason we call the invariants $\nu$ defined in \eqref{e11} the {\it linear invariants}.
+Note that the invariant $\nu$ defined in \eqref{e11} has the property that $\nu (t\cd A)=t\cd \nu (A)$ for every polygon $A$ and for every positive rational number $t$.
+That is, these invariants are rationally $1$-homogeneous.
+By \cite[Theorem 4.1]{KP}, every rationally $1$-homogeneous invariant on $\pp$ can be obtained this way.

 \begin{theorem} Suppose that $0,1\in S$, and let $\mu$ be an invariant on $\pp _S$.
-Then $\mu$ is a linear invariant if and only if $\mu(H)=0$ for every $H\in \hh$. \end{theorem} \proof The `only if' direction is clear, so it is enough to prove the other direction.
+Then $\mu$ is the restriction to $\pp _S$ of a rationally $1$-homogeneous invariant on $\pp$ if and only if $\mu(H)=0$ for every $H\in \hh$. \end{theorem} \proof The `only if' direction is clear, so it is enough to prove the other direction.
 Suppose $\mu$ is an invariant on $\pp _S$ vanishing on $\hh$.
-We show that $\mu$ is a linear invariant.
+We show that $\mu$ is the restriction to $\pp _S$ of a rationally $1$-homogeneous invariant on $\pp$.